Moringa-School-Assignments/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+    - Made sure that the data is validated before sending to db
+    - rendered json after update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    - Added a delete resource in the routes